BCDevOps/openshift-wiki/docs/OCP/OCPStorageServices.md

 **Migrating Storage**: another community supported repository is available to help with migrating data from one PVC to another (moving from one storageClass to another, moving to a larger PVC, etc).
 Please check out the repo here: [BCDevOps/StorageMigration](https://github.com/BCDevOps/StorageMigration)

 ## Storage Class FAQ

+### What is my quota?

+All Storage sizes are in GiB, and backup quotas default to half the storage size.
+These quotas can be requested in the Project Registry.
+All Storage Quotas include 60 PVCs and 5 VolumeSnapshots.

+- storage-1
+- storage-2
+- storage-4
+- storage-16
+- storage-32
+- storage-64
+- storage-128
+- storage-256
+- storage-512

 ### Which should I choose